-However, because most plants do in fact thrive outdoors, indoor gardening can bring a few issues.
+However, because most plants do, in fact, thrive outdoors, indoor gardening can bring a few issues.
 Let’s tackle that.
 Here are a few problems and tips you should know and expect when taking part in indoor gardening.

 One way to deter them is by putting up distractions.
 For cats, try putting up a scratching post.
 One where they can spend all their time clawing and rubbing their paws and body on.
 For other pets, putting up a small “playpen” of sorts or even grass would suffice.

 The most common household pet, the dog, can also be a danger to your vegetable patch or whatever else.
-Best way to keep them away is to spray your plants with a pungent scent.
+The best way to keep them away is to spray your plants with a pungent scent.
 Apple bitter or the scent of white vinegar would suffice.
 You could also try to spray red pepper flakes and powdered mustard.
 After the first time your pooch makes the mistake of tasting them, they will know to stay away from the plants from then on.

 Other than that, you could install a make-shift fence of sorts or even a gate.
 Those should work.
 However, the good thing about having both plants and pooches indoors is that there are plants, like the chrysanthemum, which are natural flea repellents.
 Although you could also just go with the tried and tested, old-school way and use baking soda to get rid of fleas, those are just the options.